gabriel4649/JMdictDB/README.txt

    to pg_service.conf.
 Edit the latter file and set the user and password values appropriately for your database.
    You can also delete these lines and Postgresql will use environment values.
+If the file is on a *nix system, make sure it is saved with *nix line ending ("\n") and not Windows line endings ("\r\n").
 See the Postgresql docs for more info on the many ways that it offers to set the connection credentials.

    Copy this file webserver's cgi lib directory (the Makefile